Cutoff phenomenon for the asymmetric simple exclusion process and the biased card shuffling: Model and results

 Instead of the worst-case total-variation distance to equilibrium, we can also consider the total-variation distance to equilibrium starting from a given configuration $\xi_N \in \Omega_{N,k}^0$:

 and the associated notion of mixing time

-We will show that asymptotically, the mixing time depends on three characteristics of $\xi_N$: \begin{itemize} \item The initial location of the leftmost particle, \item The initial location of the rightmost empty site, \item The initial empirical density of particles (a probability distribution on the interval). \end{itemize} We thus introduce the following notation, for $\xi\in \gO^0_{N,k}$:
+We will show that asymptotically, the mixing time depends on three characteristics of $\xi_N$: The initial location of the leftmost particle, the initial location of the rightmost empty site, and the initial empirical density of particles (a probability distribution on the interval).
+We thus introduce the following notation, for $\xi\in \gO^0_{N,k}$:

 As when properly renormalized, $\ell_N$, $r_N$ and the particle density all belong to compact sets, from any sequences $k_N$ ( and $\xi_N,N\geq 1$), one can extract a subsequence along which the three quantities converge.
 Hence, without loss of generality, we will assume (when $k/N\to\alpha>0$) that there exist $\ell,r\in [0,1]$ and $\rho_0\in L^{\infty}([0,1])$ such that